windmill-labs/windmilldocs/docs/apps/6_app_settings.md

 They are 4 ways to define the data source, depending on the component:

 - **Static**: the data source is defined in the settings panel.
-- **Connect**: the data source is connected to the output of another component, to an output of a background script, the state or the context.
+- **Connect**: the data source is connected to the output of another component, to an output of a background runnable, the state or the context.
 - **Compute**: the data source is the result of a script
 - **Template**: the data source is a result of a template.
 A template is a special type of input where we can use variables.
 For example, if we have a variable `username` the context, we can use it in the template like this: `Hello ${username}}`.
 Not all components support templates.